halleynora/podium-bdd-automation/README.md

 ## Executing the tests
+IF RUNNING WITHIN IDE:   Open as a Maven project and execute Maven Goals mentioned below.
+Or you can execute test runner mentioned below.
+IF RUNNING FROM COMMAND LINE:  Ensure you have Maven installed locally amd follow directions below to execute from command line.

+By default, the tests will run using Chrome and the `default` envirnoment specified in serenity.conf file in `environments` section  See below for more details.
-To run the sample project, you can either just run the `CucumberTestSuite` test runner class, or run either `mvn verify` from the command line.
+To run this Podium project, you can either just run the `CucumberTestSuite` test runner class located `src/test/java/podium/CucumberTestSuite.java`, or run

-By default, the tests will run using Chrome.
+`mvn verify` from the command line.

+Examples:
 You can run them in Firefox by overriding the `driver` system property, e.g.
 ```json
 $ mvn clean verify -Ddriver=chrome
 ```